frznprograms/S-BiNER/README.md

 ```
 and follow the prompts in the command line.

-To run inference using **ZetaAlign**, run the following terminal command:
+To run inference using **S-BiNER**, run the following terminal command:
 ```

 ```